kotiri/radiant/README.md

 Attributes
 ==========

-* radiant[:edge] - Do a deploy from github repo if true, use gems if false, default false.
+* radiant['edge'] - Do a deploy from github repo if true, use gems if false, default false.
-* radiant[:branch] - Branch to deploy from, default HEAD.
+* radiant['branch'] - Branch to deploy from, default HEAD.
-* radiant[:migrate] - Whether to do a database migration, default false.
+* radiant['migrate'] - Whether to do a database migration, default false.
-* radiant[:migrate_command] - Command to do a database migration, default 'rake db:migrate'.
+* radiant['migrate_command'] - Command to do a database migration, default 'rake db:migrate'.
-* radiant[:environment] - Rails environment to use, default is production.
+* radiant['environment'] - Rails environment to use, default is production.
-* radiant[:revision] - Revision to deploy, default HEAD.
+* radiant['revision'] - Revision to deploy, default HEAD.
-* radiant[:action] - Whether to deploy, rollback or nothing, default nothing.
+* radiant['action'] - Whether to deploy, rollback or nothing, default nothing.
-* radiant[:db_bootstrap] - rake task to bootstrap a fresh database, use once and with care, it will delete the database contents.
+* radiant['db_bootstrap'] - rake task to bootstrap a fresh database, use once and with care, it will delete the database contents.

 Usage
 =====

 This recipe uses SQLite3 for the database by default.
-To set up the default database to get Radiant rolling, run a db:bootstrap by changing the radiant[:migrate] command to the following in the webui:
+To set up the default database to get Radiant rolling, run a db:bootstrap by changing the radiant['migrate'] command to the following in the webui:

   yes | rake production db:bootstrap \
     ADMIN_NAME=Administrator \